-- Press the crumbs into a 9.5-inch springform pan.
-Press the crumbs into the bottom of the pan.
+- Press the crumbs evenly into the bottom of the prepared pan.

 - In a mixing bowl, add in the cream cheese and granulated sugar.
 Mix until completely incorporated.
 Scrape the sides and bottom of the bowl and mix again to avoid any lumps of cream cheese in your batter.

 - Add in the butter rum flavoring and eggs one at a time.
-Mix each egg completely before adding the next.
-Also scrape down the bowl after adding each egg.
+Beat in each egg completely before adding the next.
+Scrape down the bowl after adding each egg.

 - Add in the sour cream and heavy cream.
 Mix until incorporated.

 - Place in the oven at 325 degrees and let bake for 1 hour and 20 minutes or until done.
-To make sure the cheesecake is done, give it a wiggle.
+To make sure the cheesecake is done, gently give it a wiggle.
 If it slightly jiggles in JUST the middle like jello, then it's done.
 If it jiggles all over, it needs to bake longer.
 Turn off the heat and crack the oven door slightly.
-Let it cool in the oven for an hour or two.
-I kept mine in the oven for about 2 and a half hours and then placed it in the fridge.
+Let it cool in the oven for 1 to 2 hours until it reaches room temperature and then place in the fridge to chill overnight.

 - Make the sauce and whipped cream after the cheesecake has chilled.